 Legend of Zelda: Most of my 'Zelda' fic belongs to my monstrous 'Twilight Princess'-centric epic series.
 My suggested reading order is:

-'Hero's Origin'->'The Fourth Piece'->'The Hero of Lightning'->'Lights in the Darkness'->'The Secret War'. ('Secret War' has been abandoned for reasons explained in the last chapter.
-If you're curious how it would have ended, you can find my outline notes
+'Hero's Origin'->'The Fourth Piece'->'The Hero of Lightning'->'Lights in the Darkness'->'The Secret War'. ('Secret War' was abandoned for reasons explained in the last chapter.)

 Star Wars: My other monstrous epic, the 'One Missed Strike' series.
 It was born from an idle thought in January 2009: 'What if Darth Vader had escaped Mustafar unscathed and took over the Empire?'
-More than five years later, I'm still writing that story, having now moved into the post-New Jedi Order era.
+As you can see, things snowballed from there.
 Anything Star Wars with 'One Missed Strike' in the title is set in my AU; everything else is more or less set in the canon universe.

 For reader convenience, I have collected the original series into one collection entitled 'One Missed Strike: The Complete Original Trilogy', from which you may then proceed to 'The New Jedi Order'.

 Terminator: I watched 'Terminator: The Sarah Connor Chronicles' in its original broadcast run, and I was and continue to be extremely aggravated by its cancellation.
 (Just like a dozen or so other shows that aired on FOX that I could name...)
 An official continuation or even conclusion of the story still seems rather unlikely, so I went ahead and wrote my own.
 Being, as I am, me, I decided to have some fun with it and put my own spin on things while still staying true to the characters and the overall spirit of the show.